microsoft/appcenter-sdk-react-native/README.md

 Before you begin, please make sure that the following prerequisites are met:

 * A project setup in Xamarin Studio or Xamarin for Visual Studio.
-* You are not using other crash services on the same mobile app.
+* You are not using other crash services on the same mobile app for iOS platform.

 ## 2. Supported Platforms